guilhemmarchand/nmon-for-splunk/docs/about.rst

 Index time operations
 ---------------------

-The application operates index time operation, the PA-nmon_light add-on must be installed in indexers in order for the application to operate normally.
+The application operates index time operations, the PA-nmon_light add-on must be installed in indexers in order for the application to operate normally.

 If there are any Heavy forwarders acting as intermediate forwarders between indexers and Universal Forwarders, the TA-nmon add-on must deployed on the intermediate forwarders to achieve successfully index time extractions.